Malegiraldo22/HaloBotTrainingData/README.md

 * Motivation and accountability for training efforts.

 ## Future updates:
-* Use of player information on matches against humans to analyze the impacts of the training, the data will be extracted from Halo Infinite's Service Records
+* **Competitive Match Data:** Use of player information on matches against humans to analyze the impacts of the training, the data will be extracted from Halo Infinite's Service Records
+* **Enhanced AI Analysis:** Improve the AI analysis for more precise and actionable feedback using video replays

 ## Contributions
 Contributions are welcome!
-Feel free to open an issue or submit a pull request to improve this project.
+Feel free to open an issue or submit a pull request to improve this project or bug fixes.